 Her work has been featured in publications across the South: Mississippi Magazine, Portico, Social South, The Bourbon Review, Atlanta magazine, Memphis Magazine just to name a few.
 She is the offical photographer each year for the Southern Foodways Symposium held in Oxford, Mississippi.
 Her photos have also been featured on websites like Garden & Gun Magazine, Bon Appetite, NPR, MensHealth as well as many others.

-When not behind the camera, Brandall is busy at home with her four teenage sons.
+When not behind the camera, Brandall is busy at home with her sons.
 Her other free time is spent volunteering at church and several other local non-profit organizations.